Sequedex/Sequedex-build/README.md

 # sequescan
-Files needed to build the sequescan functionality of Sequedex.
+Source Code files needed to build Sequedex.
 LANL Codes ID is C18101.
-Data modules distributed either with software release or from sequedex.lanl.gov are covered by LA-UR-18-31119.
+If you want to download an executable directory ready to run Sequedex including default data modules you need to download an executable release from the latest release on this site (https://github.com/Sequedex/Sequedex-build/releases).